Pythonpip123/metrostroi_clock_arrive/README.md

 **Notice**: pressing **load clocks** button will cause deletion of all existing monitors on map and respawn of all clocks saved in `data/clocks_arrive.txt` file.

-**Fix angles of new monitors:**
+**Fix old savedata:**

-If you have some old monitors, that use old model, then you will face a problem with wrong spawn angles.
-Use the "fix old positions/angles" to fix that.
+If you have some old monitors, spawned and saved before version 2.1 release, you will have spawn errors on serverside.
+Use fix button to update clock savedata and reload all clocks afterwards.

 **P.S.** Don't forget to save all changes that you've made before disconnecting, restarting server or changing map!